Profitability Ratios Formula (Table of Contents)

 Operating Profit = Earnings Before Interest & Tax (EBIT) = Sales – COGS – Operating Expenses

-- Return on Assets: This ratio basically tells us that what is the return which business is generating giving the level of assets the business has.
+- Return on Assets: This ratio tells us what the return is that which business is generating given the level of assets the business has.

-- Return on Equity: This ratio measure level of return which business is producing for each dollar which an investor has put into it.
-So basically, it compares the income with the equity which investors have invested.
+- Return on Equity: This ratio measures the level of return the business produces for each dollar an investor has put into it.
+So basically, it compares the income with the equity in which investors have invested.

 Examples of Profitability Ratios Formula (With Excel Template)

-Let’s take an example to understand the calculation of Profitability Ratios formula in a better manner.
+Let’s take an example to understand the calculation of the Profitability Ratios formula in a better manner.

 Profitability Ratios Formula – Example #1